-No material transactions were entered into during the reporting period with shareholders, with persons who exercise a significant influence on the undertaking, and with members of the MPFL Board or MPFL Working Group.
+During the year MPFL paid an interim dividend of £4 million to its parent.
+No other material transactions were entered into during the reporting period with shareholders, with persons who exercise a significant influence on the undertaking, and with members of the Board or Working Group.